-2. To cover the lens or temporarily turn off the projected picture and sound, slide the A/V Mute slide cover closed.
+2. To cover the lens or temporarily turn off the projected picture and sound, slide the A/V Mute slide cover until it clicks into the closed position.

 Using the Projector on a Network

 Follow the instructions in these sections to set up your projector for use on a network.